 6. Print or Share Your Proposal

 If you plan on printing your proposal, you can do so right after proofreading your work.
-Afterward, you can then present your printed proposal to your target audience and wait for their approval.
+Afterward, you can then present your printed proposal to your target market or audience and wait for their approval.
 However, you can also share your finished proposal directly without having to print it, just make sure to save it in a file format that's versatile and is fully supported by various applications.